Why apply the swiss cheese theory of accident prevention to heart attacks?

 Preventive Measures

 Understanding heart attacks through the Swiss Cheese Model emphasises the need for a multifaceted approach to prevention.
-This includes focusing on cholesterol-lowering, good glucose regulation, inhibiting platelets, encouraging exercise, and considering beta-blockers in high-risk patients.
+This includes focusing on LDL cholesterol-lowering, good glucose regulation, inhibiting platelets, encouraging exercise, and considering beta-blockers in high-risk patients.

 Conclusion